tommyc2/LampBots/README.md

 ## Explanation of Servo Operation
 - Servos work by receiving PWM signals, adjusting the position of the motor shaft.
 - They are DC actuators, converting electrical energy into mechanical movement.

+If in doubt with any of the above, feel free to reach out directly to Tommy, Igor, Evan or Jeff :)